rhit-netsos/netsec-public/docs/labs/lab4.md

 Before we get started, we'll need to introduce an additional feature of `nftables` that will prove useful with stateful firewalls, and that is the ability to create and modify sets.
-A set is simple a kernel data structure that holds some information which you can use to perform match operations.
+A set is simply a kernel data structure that holds some information which you can use to perform match operations.

 For example, you can define a specific set of IPv4 address that you would want